Free Profit Margin Calculator

 There are a few different types of profit margins:

-• Gross profit margin is how much money your business keeps after subtracting the cost of labor and materials.
+• Gross profit margin: How much money your business keeps after subtracting the cost of labor and materials.

-• Operating profit margin is what you keep after expenses, but before taxes or interest.
+• Operating profit margin: What you keep after expenses, but before taxes or interest.

-• Net profit margin is the percentage of income that you keep after all expenses, taxes, and interest are subtracted.
+• Net profit margin: Percentage of income that you keep after all expenses, like labor, materials, overhead, taxes, and interest are subtracted.

-A good net profit margin percentage is normally 10–20% of your job costs.
-However, this percentage might vary depending on your industry. -
+A “good” net profit margin percentage is normally 10–20% of your job costs.
+However, this percentage might vary depending on your industry.
+It’s a good idea to calculate profit margins and compare them to industry benchmarks and competitors to see how you stack up. -

-This gross profit percentage calculator shows you how profitable a job is, based on how much it costs to perform a job and how much you’re charging your customer.
+This gross profit margin calculator shows you how profitable a job is, based on how much it costs to perform the job and how much you’re charging your customer.
 When you use the calculator after a job is finished, you can make sure that your team is working efficiently, you’re staying within budget, and your business is profitable.
-Or, if you use it while you’re pricing services, you can double-check that you’re charging an amount that profits your business.
+Or, use it while you’re pricing services to double-check that you’re charging an amount that profits your business.

-Profit margin calculators are perfect for brand-new entrepreneurs, or for experienced business owners who don’t want to add up receipts, time sheets, and invoices with pen and paper.
+Profit margin calculators are perfect for brand-new entrepreneurs or for experienced business owners who don’t want to manually add up receipts, time sheets, and invoices.
 Try this fast and easy way to calculate your profit margin—without having to do the math yourself.

-Our gross margin calculator is just one of our free tools.
-Together these tools can help you store client information, convert estimates to invoices, and get paid for your work.
+Our gross profit margin calculator is just one of our free tools.
+Together, these tools can help you store client information, convert estimates to invoices, and get paid for your work.
 Bookmark this page and use it to check your profit margins after every job. -

 A profit margin calculator makes it easy to calculate how much money your business keeps after costs and expenses.
 Here’s how a gross profit calculator can help you: